Years after Aegon's Conquest/Calculations Events

 Hoster Tully becoming Lord of Riverrun

-However, it is known that Hoster's daugther Catelyn had already been born prior to the death of the previous Lord of Riverrun, Hoster's father.
+Hoster Tully's daughter Catelyn had already been born prior to the death of Lord Hoster's father, the previous Lord of Riverrun.
 As Catelyn was born in either 264 AC or 265 AC (see Catelyn Tully), Hoster could not have inherited Riverrun any earlier than 264 AC.

 When Catelyn Tully was 8 years old, Hoster called Brynden a "black goat", causing Brynden to point out their house sigil was a trout, and named himself the Blackfish ever since.
 Since Catelyn Tully was born in either 264 AC or 265 AC (see Catelyn Tully), this event occurred in either 272 AC, 273 AC or 274 AC.

 Petyr Baelish's duel against Brandon Stark

 Brandon Stark was born in 262 AC, and was 20 years old during the duel.
 Brandon was also 20 years old when he died,, and according to a semi-canon source, Brandon's death occurred in 282 AC.
 As Brandon's year of birth means that he could only have ben 20 years old in 282 AC and 283 AC, and his death occurred in 282 AC, Brandon's duel against Petyr could only have occurred in 282 AC.

 Judging by Petyr Baelish' age in 298 AC, a more specific timing can be given.
 Petyr Baelish was "still shy of thirty" when Catelyn Stark arrived at King's Landing.
 This event occurred at least the following amount of months into 298 AC: